Henry Hiles

-Henry Hiles (31 December 1826 – 20 October 1904) was an English composer, organist, writer, and music educator.
-He won multiple prestigious composition awards, including the first prize for organ composition at the College of Organists in 1864 and the Meadowcroft prize in 1882.
+Henry Hiles (31 December 1826 – 20 October 1904) was an English composer, organist, writer and music educator.

-Life
+Early life and education

-He was born in Shrewsbury, Hiles was the youngest of six sons.
-His eldest brother, John Hiles, was known as an arranger of organ music and for authoring several catechisms.
-He began studying the piano at the age of 4 and began studying the organ just a few years later.

-He studied at the University of Oxford where he earned Bachelor of Music and Doctor of Music degrees.
+Born in Shrewsbury, Hiles was the youngest of six sons and was first taught music by his eldest brother, John Hiles (1810-1882), known as an arranger of organ music and for authoring several catechisms.
+Henry Hiles began studying piano at the age of four and organ shortly afterwards.
+Much later in life he undertook formal musical studies at the University of Oxford, where he earned his Bachelor of Music degree in 1862 and his Mus.Doc. in 1867.